Woodmere Art Museum

 Housed in a gracious 19th-century stone Victorian mansion on six acres in the Chestnut Hill neighborhood of Philadelphia, Woodmere Art Museum first opened its doors to the public in 1940.
 The building, grounds, and the nucleus of the permanent collection are the benefactions of Charles Knox Smith (1845-1916) whose wish it was to create “a very lively art center…to awaken the spirit of, the appreciation of, and the knowledge of art…in the City of Philadelphia and surrounding territory.
 Today, the Permanent Collection houses more than 2,500 works of art, much of it celebrating the art and artists of the Philadelphia region.

 Nine galleries and salons, including a grand rotunda and a uniquely designated Children’s Gallery, provide superb space for exhibiting both the Permanent Collection and numerous special exhibits each year.
 A converted carriage house serves as the George D. Widener Studio, where a year-round roster of classes provides outstanding art training to children and adults.
 Numerous public programs–lectures, tours, trips–and an impressive library and slide registry ensure the community has ongoing access to a wide spectrum of art education resources.

-Special exhibitions are $10 for adults, $7 for seniors, FREE for students and children.
-Related programs and events are FREE, unless otherwise noted.
+Special exhibitions are $10 for adults, $7 for seniors, and FREE for students and children.
+Related programs and events are FREE unless otherwise noted.

 Woodmere offers FREE admission on Sundays (does not include special events).